magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 - `app` _(**required**, string)_: Magic App to call, either in the form author.name@version or just author.name, in which case the latest version is used.
 - `options` _(object)_:
   - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the App call, which should be at least the App's minCost.
 Cannot exceed $1.00.
-Magic Apps can't charge variable costs, so the user will be charged the App's finalCost.
+Magic Apps can't charge variable costs, so the user will be charged the App's `finalCost`.

 **Returns:** a Promise that resolves to an App: